Musheer360/QuoteSlate/README.md

 ## Overview

 QuoteSlate API is a lightweight, high-performance API that provides access to a curated collection of inspirational quotes.
-It offers flexible filtering options, making it perfect for applications ranging from personal development apps to educational platforms.
+Built as an open-source RESTful service, it offers flexible filtering options, making it perfect for applications ranging from personal development apps to educational platforms.

 **Base URL:** `https://quoteslate.vercel.app`